Marines

 Associate Professor of National Security Studies

-LtCol Keith S. Crim Jr, USMC
+LtCol Keith S. Crim, Jr., USMC

 D

-Dr. Richard DiNardo
+Dr. Richard L. DiNardo

 Professor of National Security Affairs

-LtCol Aaron Doty, USMC
+LtCol Aaron M. Doty, USMC

 Military Faculty Advisor